 Just over 2 years ago, Caitlin and I took this business full time when it wasn’t ready.
 We knew we had to make it work and this was the time to take a shot at it.
 In order for us to work smarter and not harder, we started to think about how we could bring in more clients easier.
 Well, that’s where SEO came in.
 It was simple.
 The more eyes you have on your business, the more potential you have to make more sales.
-I know SEO is boring and may not be the easiest to understand so we decided to create a list of 4 things that every photographer should be doing to grow their SEO game.
+I know SEO is boring and may not be the easiest to understand so we decided to create a list of 4 Tips to boost SEO for photographers that is easy to understand and applicable!

 Some of these tasks are repetitive tasks and others are a one time thing.
 I promise that if you stick with this, it will help grow your business significantly!